Justice on Trial

 That (understanding) doesn’t do any harm in all walks of life.
 But our stock in trade is persuasion of others.
 We are not just there to persuade the jury in the trial.
 We have to also persuade our clients to have confidence in what we advise and say.
 We have to have the confidence of the judge.

 The ability to persuade, is massively enhanced when you really understand the human condition and other people.
-So the more diverse your life experience and the people you have grown up with, your friends and work circle, the more effective you are as a professional in almost anything.
+The more diverse your life experience and the people you have grown up with, your friends and work circle, the more effective you are as a professional in almost anything.

 "My background and life experience, not just in childhood but throughout my life, are the most important factors in everything I do, every day."